aaronbloomfield/dada/hws/hw3-tricky.md

 ### Submission
 Submit the following files:

-- your `infect.c`
+- Your `infect.c` or `infect.cpp` (we don't care if you do it in C or C++, but it must be in one of those)
+- A `Makefile` that will compile your file into an executable named `a.out`
-- a file `answers.txt` containing the answers to the above questions
+- A file `answers.txt` containing the answers to the above questions

 The names matter, as the autograder will mark points off if they are not what is expected.

+When we run your program, we will put the specified `target.exe` in the same directory as the `a.out` executable, and we will expect the result to be a file named `target-infected.exe`.

 ### Methodology and Hints